grandcircusco/cheatsheets/csharp/dapper_mvc.md

+## Outline Overview

+1. Build the database in MySQL Workshop
+2. Create the model classes
+3. Create the DAL.
+Try to include CRUD operations for all the tables and any other similar operations you can think of based on the project requirements.
+4. Start building controllers.
+Think about the URLs you'll need to go into the controller.
+As you build the controllers, you'll be adding actions, some of which will require views.

+## Detailed Outline

 First: Design your tables and create the SQL for them.

 ### 1. Create a new project of type ASP.NET Core Web App (Model-View-Controller)